joe-p/algo-edu/en-US/smart_contracts.md

 | ClearState | Clear | Clear local state of sender regardless of logic result |
 | UpdateApplication | Approval | Updates the approval and clear programs |
 | DeleteApplication | Approval | Deletes the application |

 ---

+# App Creation Anatomy

+* TEAL Programs
+  * Approval program defines primary logic for application creation/calls
+  * Clear program defines logic for clearing local application state
+* Schema
+  * Defines the number of key/value pairs that store integers or bytes
+  * Defined for both global state and local state
+  * Schema can not be updated

+---
 # ARC-0004: ABI